itsmillertim3/perform2021/labs/lab01/01_DeployDynatrace.md

 3. In the Monitor Kubernetes Deployment screen -> Create a new PaaS Token

-4. Click "Generate Token" -> give your token a name -> click "generate"
+4. Click "Generate Token" -> give your token a name -> click "generate" BE SURE TO COPY YOUR PAAS TOKEN

    ![CreatePaasToken](../assets/003_PaaSToken.png)